naistangz/Technical_Training/docs/Week2_SQL/sql_day2.md

 ```

 **Database Considerations:**
 - Data Security
 - Data Recovery
 - Data Integrity
 - Normal Form

 ## Normal Form
--Normalisation is the process of organising/designing data in a database so that it avoids redundancies of data (all data stored only in one place)
+Normalisation is the process of organising/designing data in a database so that it avoids redundancies of data (all data stored only in one place)

 ### 1st Normal Form
 - A database is in First Normal Form when the following conditions are satisfied: